Past, Present, and Future of Bug Tracking in the Generative AI Era

-This section provides an analysis of the bug-tracking process, from its foundational principles to its modern implementations.
+This section provides an analysis of the bug tracking process, from its foundational principles to its modern implementations.
 Section \ref{subsect:history} reviews the evolution of bug tracking systems, showing how early manual approaches provided the foundation for today’s advanced platforms.
-Section \ref{subsec:current} describes the architecture and workflow of the current bug tracking systems, detailing their key components and how they function within the software development lifecycle.
-Finally, Section \ref{subsec:limitations} critically evaluates the challenges of these current systems, identifying the challenges and inefficiencies.
+Section \ref{subsec:current} describes the workflow of the traditional bug tracking systems, detailing their key components and how they function within the software development lifecycle.
+Finally, Section \ref{subsec:limitations} critically evaluates the challenges of these traditional systems, identifying the challenges and inefficiencies.